loop-payments/prisma-lint/DEVELOPMENT.md

 To release a new version:

-- Check out a new branch
+- Check out a new branch.
-- Run `yarn bump-version`
+- Run `yarn bump-version`.
-- Create a pull request
+- Create a pull request and merge it.
-- Merge it
-- The `release.yml` GitHub Action will publish to NPM
+- The `release.yml` GitHub Action will publish to NPM.